 After leaving University I didn’t want to dive head first into a 9-5 job in my country.
 I was eager to learn another language and I knew the best way to achieve this was through moving to the country.
-Meddeas works through Spain, and Spanish was the language I wanted to learn.
-I was -and am- hoping to pursue a career in teaching and this program allowed me to first hand experience teaching in a different culture and country.
+Meddeas offers placements through Spain, and Spanish was the language I wanted to learn.
+I was -and am- hoping to pursue a career in teaching and this program allowed me to first-hand experience teaching in a different culture and country.
 I also wanted the experience of living abroad for a school year, meeting new people, experiencing their culture and teaching in a Spanish school.

 2. Why did you repeat for a second year?

-During my first year in Spain I lived with a host family and taught only Kindergarten.
+During my first year in Spain, I lived with a host family and taught only Kindergarten.
 After completing my first year with Meddeas, I decided that I wanted to repeat for a second year.
 Firstly I felt my Spanish needed another year abroad as I wanted to speak fluently.
 My ambition in life is to be a Secondary Art Teacher, and I felt that doing another year with Meddeas but teaching Secondary this time would really maximise my experience.
 I also wanted to live in Barcelona as I had previously visited and loved the idea of teaching there.

 3. If you had to choose one specific memory of your Spanish experience, which one would it be and why: